Tuesday, July 29, 2025

 I've been planning to share all this with you since the move (about 2 weeks ago) but I've been holding back and trying not to share about my life for the reasons above.
 However, about a week ago, I told our marriage counselor about what happened and he encouraged me to tell you.

 I still love this church.
 I used to love my small group.
 I'll be honest again - now I have a hard time trusting them.
-I feel that they don't have my back - and I thought that was the main reason for small groups to exist.
+I feel that they don't have my back - and, as I said earlier, I thought that was the main reason for small groups to exist.

 Like the speaker this morning said, I know our church isn't perfect.
 I know the individuals who make up the church aren't perfect.
 I definitely am not.